kahlstrm/nixos-config/README.md

 1. Adding a new system entry to `flake.nix`
    - This can be done with copy-paste from existing configuration, just involves changing the configuration name, and username, email, or architecture depending on your system.
-   - **Note:** make sure to change the configuration name in both places, as there are 2 (one for the actual configuration name and and one as function argument for `mkSystem`)
+   - **Note:** make sure to change the configuration name in both places, as there are 2, one for the actual configuration name, and one as function argument for `mkSystem`.
 2. Creating a machine-specific configuration under `machines`-directory with the name `<configuration-name>.nix`
    - Easiest is to copy-paste an existing configuration (e.g. `machines/mac-personal.nix`) and editing that to your needs.

 After these two steps, you have a new configuration ready to be switched to.